oscarlai1998/tp/docs/team/oscarlai1998.md

 users to choose which list they want to view. `all` lists all modules on your list, `complete` lists all modules that have been completed (i.e. marked as done), `incomplete` lists all modules that have been added into the system but has not been completed(i.e. modules that you are currently taking or yet to take), `available` lists all modules that can be taken (with prerequisites fulfilled), but have not been taken, based on the completed modules.
-You could also list specific type of modules by putting in the module type as option.
-The valid module types are `core`, `elec`, `ge` and `math`.
 The list shows module details including the module `type`, `code`, `completetion status`, `name`, `grade` and `credits`.

 *Considerations*

-Due to large amount of modules where modules have a specific type e.g. (core, elec, ge) and they are either completed or incompleted, we decided to implement a list function to view the specific modules based on the list.
+Due to large amount of modules where modules have a specific type e.g. (core, elec, ge) and they are either completed or incomplete, we decided to implement a list function to view the specific modules based on the list.
 On my part, I implemented list all, incomplete and completed.

 ___